(0)

 If the botanical side of South Africa takes your fancy, experience the Western Cape transformed into a carpet of colour as the wildflowers bloom for a short window in August and September each year.

-South Africa offers incredible opportunities for animal watching both on safari and in the sea.
+Holidays in South Africa offer incredible opportunities for animal watching both on safari and in the sea.
 Assist a specialist conservation unit on safari, to see the work that goes on and join in with crucial exercises such as Rhino darting and notching, or come improbably close to humpback and southern right whale on a marine cruise, and don't miss the chance to see other marine species such as dolphin, seal and sharks as well.
+South Africa safari holidays are amongst the planet’s finest.

 For more information, why not speak to one of our experts on +44 (0) 20 7843 3500 or email info@africatravel.co.uk